A Closer Look at the Rasmussen University ‚Äì Moorhead Campus

-Heading both the Moorhead and Fargo campuses is Amy Gibson, a 15-year veteran at Rasmussen University.
-Amy and her dedicated team are invested in the community, offering programs that an educated workforce needs.
+Heading both the Moorhead and Fargo campuses is Mandy Zastre, a twelve-year veteran at Rasmussen University.
+Mandy and her dedicated team are invested in the community, offering programs that an educated workforce needs.

 But what stands out about Rasmussen University’s Moorhead students?
-Gibson says it’s their drive.
+Zastre says it’s their drive.

 “They’re determined.
-They’re coming here because they want to get a degree; they’re goal-driven, and they know what the objective is,” Gibson said.
+They’re coming here because they want to get a degree; they’re goal-driven, and they know what the objective is,” Zastre said.

 What is the history of Rasmussen University and the Moorhead campus?

 Rasmussen University has been helping students prepare for successful careers since 1900, with career-focused degrees and comprehensive support.
 Over the years, the University has expanded to meet the needs of students across the Midwest and Florida, and the Moorhead campus’ 2008 opening was a big part of that.
 The campus has since established itself as an excellent local educational option, serving students in the Red River Valley and Northwest Minnesota.

 The Rasmussen University Moorhead Campus sits just off bustling Interstate 94 on the south side of town, with convenient access for travel and just a stone’s throw from Moorhead’s busy 8th Street, which runs all the way from the north downtown district until it turns into Highway 75 south of town.